FAQ: Staff Portraits for your office.

 Do you have multiple staff within your organisation who need to be photographed?
 Here we answer the questions about how to organise a staff portrait photography session.

-Do you come to our location?
+Can you come to our office?

 Yes, we can come to your workplace.
 We travel all around Melbourne and regional Victoria.
 Or if you would prefer, staff can come to our studio in inner city Melbourne.

 How long does it take?

 To give you an idea of time frame required to photograph staff, we will usually need approximately 30-45 minutes to set up lighting and equipment and then you would need to allow around 10 minutes per staff member to shoot.

 As a general rule; we would suggest scheduling about 4-6 staff portraits per hour.

 If we are shooting executives who require multiple styles/options for photographs we will require longer than this.